Contact | 連絡: Please type into your email (日本語 OK).

 日本国内の宛て先だったら、着払ことが出来ます。 (Payment for prints delivered in Japan may be made by C.O.D.)

 The Kamakura Print Collection website has no ads, no cookies, no tracking, no pop-ups, no site-analytics, nothing to interfere with your browsing.
-The site never asks for donations or subscriptions.
+We don't ask for donations or subscriptions.
 If you like a print and order it, then -- and only then -- we'll need to know your postal mailing address.
-To order, just click the link to any full-screen page, then the order link, or submit a bid.
+To order, just click the link to any full-screen page, then the order link.
 Send a question about any print you're interested in, get a quick answer from a human being (me).
 See for yourself!

 In Inklings: Photogravure etching is part of the 600-year intaglio tradition.
 From developments in the previously unrelated fields of optics, light-sensitive materials, and etching, a new medium arose to express the aspirations of its time and our own.
 To learn more, you can use the Japanese order form ・ 作品の購入 in any language.
 For advice and information, just send an email or use the inquiry form ・ お問い合わせ.
 Your inquiry is always welcome.

 Framing tips How to select frames, and other ways of displaying original prints.

 Explore prints by mood at xpress: Dynamic, Reflective, Mysterious, Sensual, Spontaneous, Expansive, Elegiac, Intimate, or Luminous.
 Or by texture: Rough, soft, flowing, granular, linear, rhythmic.
-At xpress you can also search by ink, paper, image size, place, Series, and price.Purchasing ・ ご注文 News ・ ﾆﾕｰｽ
+At xpress you can also search by ink, paper, image size, place, and SeriesPurchasing ・ ご注文 News ・ ﾆﾕｰｽ

 Video from a visit to Nara: Returning to Nara and Yoshino